Quality Measures Used in the Home Health Quality Reporting Program

 - Negative events like potentially avoidable hospitalizations or emergency department care, or a lack of such negative events.

 These measures use healthcare utilization data to indicate whether patients achieved a successful outcome of care (e.g. Discharge to Community) or, instead, whether they have unresolved care needs.
 In most cases, lower values are better than higher values because they show fewer adverse outcomes for patients after receiving home health care.
-These are the four claims-based utilization measures:
+These are the five claims-based utilization measures:

 - Acute Care Hospitalization During the First 60 days of Home Health (ACH)

 - Emergency Department (ED) Use without Hospitalization During the First 60 Days of Home Health

 - Potentially Preventable 30-Day Post-Discharge Readmission (PPR)

 - Home Health Within-Stay Potentially Preventable Hospitalization (PPH)